mmaquer2/-JS_interview_prep/README.md

   - check if two strings are an anagram
  - iterate through a 2d array to find a specific value (matrix search)
   - max height for a egg to drop
+  - integer reversal
+  - create the fibonacci sequence to a specific length